Peter Kayafas: Early work

-Peter Kayafas was born in Boston in 1971 and raised in Concord, Massachusetts.
-His father, Gus Kayafas, founded the undergraduate photography program at Massachusetts College of Art, and his mother Arlette Kayafas, is the founder and owner of celebrated Boston gallery, Gallery Kayafas.
+Kayafas was born in Boston in 1971 and raised in Concord, Massachusetts.
+His father, Gus Kayafas, founded the undergraduate photography program at Massachusetts College of Art, and his mother Arlette Kayafas, is the founder and owner of Gallery Kayafas in Boston.
 He moved to New York City in 1989 to study photography at New York University's Tisch School of the Arts, from which he received a BFA in 1993.
 During his college years, he worked as a printer for Rosalind Fox Solomon and Sylvia Plachy, and studied with Nan Goldin, Anthony Barboza, and A. D. Coleman.
 Kayafas spent the summer and fall of 1991 in San Francisco where he did an independent study with Henry Wessel, Jr. at the San Francisco Art Institute, and worked for Andy Grundberg at the Friends of Photography.
 In 1990, he met and began working for Leslie George Katz, founder and publisher of the Eakins Press.
 In 1993, Katz appointed Kayafas the Director of the press, a position he has continued for three decades.

 Professional life

-Peter Kayafas's photographs have been published in five monographs: Peter Kayafas: Coney Island Waterdance (2021), Peter Kayafas: The Way West (2020), Totems (2012), O Public Road!
+Kayafas' photographs have been published in five monographs: Peter Kayafas: Coney Island Waterdance (2021), Peter Kayafas: The Way West (2020), Totems (2012), O Public Road!
 Photographs of America (2009), and The Merry Cemetery of Sapanta (2007).
 His photographs have also been published in various magazines and journals—including DoubleTake Magazine and The Southern Review—as well as in photography books, including Bystander: A History of Street Photography (2001 and 2017), and The Spirit of Family by Al Gore and Tipper Gore (2002).
-Kayafas has had numerous solo exhibitions in New York City and Boston, most notably at Sasha Wolf Gallery.
-Kayafas has given lectures at dozens of venues, including Aperture, Bard College, Boston University, the Harry Ransom Center, and Pratt Institute.
+Kayafas has had numerous solo exhibitions in New York City and Boston.
 In 2018 he became Co-Chair of the Board of Directors of the Corporation of Yaddo.
-In 2019, Kayafas was awarded the prestigious Guggenheim Fellowship for photography.
+In 2019, Kayafas was awarded a Guggenheim Fellowship for photography.

-As a publisher and editor running the Eakins Press Foundation for three decades, Kayafas has produced celebrated books by some of the most world-renowned photographers, including Walker Evans, Lee Friedlander, and Stephen Shore.
+As a publisher and editor running the Eakins Press Foundation for three decades, Kayafas has produced books by photographers.
 He has been teaching photography at Pratt Institute since 2000, and has been represented by Sasha Wolf Projects since 2003.

 Coney Island Waterdance

-Coney Island Waterdance is a collection of photographs by Peter Kayafas taken between the years of 1991 and 2002, which depicts swimmers in the summertime as well as the Polar Bear Club in the winter.
-Kayafas was the first photographer to join the Polar Bear Club in the water to photograph them.
-The collection of photographs was featured in The Southern Review.
-A book featuring this work was published in 2021 by Purple Martin Press.
+Coney Island Waterdance is a collection of photographs by Kayafas taken between the years of 1991 and 2002, which depicts swimmers in the summertime as well as the Polar Bear Club in the winter.
+A book featuring this work was published in 2021 by Purple Martin.